landowark/submissions/README.md

 ## Startup:
-1. Open the app using the shortcut in the Submissions folder.
-For example: L:\\Robotics Laboratory Support\\Submissions\\submissions_v122b.exe - Shortcut.lnk (Version may have changed).
+1. Open the app using the shortcut in the Submissions folder: L:\Robotics Laboratory Support\Submissions\Submissions App.lnk.
    1. Ignore the large black window of fast scrolling text, it is there for debugging purposes.
    2. The 'Submissions' tab should be open by default.
+   3. Default settings (config.yml) will be copied to C:\Users\{YOUR USERNAME}\AppData\Local\submissions\config

 ## Logging in New Run:
 *should fit 90% of usage cases*